 All students will have a faculty advisor in their department of study from their first semester until graduation.
 Academic advising is available and required for all students.
-In addition, new students arriving from abroad for the fall semester enroll in a 1-credit course designed to provide on-going, in-depth orientation and cross-cultural adaptation to America.
+In addition, new students arriving from abroad for the fall semester enroll in a one-credit course designed to provide ongoing, in-depth orientation and cross-cultural adaptation to America.

 What are Messiah College's academic programs?

-Messiah College offers over 80 undergraduate majors which will enable you to graduate with a Bachelor's Degree.
-Click here to view a full list.
-These are four year progrI knoams (though a few programs have the potential to be completed in 3 or 3.5 years).
-We also offer 6 graduate programs.
+Messiah College offers more than 80 undergraduate majors which will enable you to graduate with a bachelor's degree.
+(Click here to view a full list.)
+These are four-year programs (though a few programs have the potential to be completed in three or three-and-a-half years).
+We also offer five graduate programs.
 If you are interested in a graduate degree, please contact the Graduate Programs Office directly as the admissions process is different than for undergraduate students.

 Can I change my major of study?

 Yes, you can change your major of study at any point.
-This is very common amongst undergraduate students as they explore their career and calling for the future.
+This is very common among undergraduate students as they explore their career and calling for the future.
 Bear in mind that you cannot change to a nursing major after you enroll at Messiah.
-It is also difficult to transfer into programs such as Engineering, Music, and Education due to the rigidity of the programs.
+It is also difficult to transfer into programs such as engineering, music, and education due to the rigidity of the programs.

-There are several facts students should consider before changing majors.
+There are several factors students should consider before changing majors.

-- Will it increase the number of semesters required to finish your degree?
+- Will it increase the number of semesters required to finish my degree?

-- If a change will cause you to spend more than 8 semester (four years) at Messiah College, your financial aid and may not be applied to your additional semesters.
+- If a change will cause you to spend more than eight semester (four years) at Messiah College, your financial aid and may not be applied to your additional semesters.

 - If you are on an F-1 student visa, you may have a limited number of semesters in which you can remain on your visa.

-You should discuss any potential changes with your academic advisor, the International Student Programs Office and the Financial Aid Office.
+You should discuss any potential changes with your academic advisor, the Office of International Student Programs and the financial aid office.

 Are there any majors for which international students are ineligible?

-International students can choose any major offered by Messiah College.
-However, due to state regulations/external certification requirements, accreditation requirements relevant to some majors, we suggest that international students work directly with the academic department to determine if being a non-U.S. citizen will impact the completion of their program.
+International students can choose any major offered at Messiah College.
+However, due to state regulations/external certification requirements and accreditation requirements relevant to some majors, we suggest that international students work directly with the academic department to determine if being a non-U.S. citizen will impact the completion of their program.

 Does Messiah College provide study abroad opportunities?

 Yes!
 Messiah has a nationally recognized study abroad program.
-For more than ten years Messiah has ranked in the top 20 Bachelor's Institutions sending students abroad.
-The Institute for International Education released the results of their annual Open Doors Survey on November 2011; the survey ranked Messiah College 15th in the nation.
+For more than 10 years Messiah has ranked in the top 20 bachelors institutions sending students abroad.
 Click here to learn more.